ChilliCream/graphql-workshop/docs/6-subscriptions.md

    }
    ```

-   > The `[Topic]` attribute can be put on the method or on a parameter of the method and will infer the pub/sub-topic for this subscription.
+   > The `[Topic]` attribute can be put on the method or a parameter of the method and will infer the pub/sub-topic for this subscription.

    > The `[Subscribe]` attribute tells the schema builder that this resolver method needs to be hooked up to the pub/sub-system.
-This means that in the background the resolver compiler will create a so-called subscribe resolver that handles subscribing to the pub/sub-system.
+This means that in the background, the resolver compiler will create a so-called subscribe resolver that handles subscribing to the pub/sub-system.

    > The `[EventMessage]` attribute marks the parameter where the execution engine shall inject the message payload of the pub/sub-system.